-'The best adaptive reuse does not dissociate the past but layers new uses and meanings on already valued places."

-Helen Lardner

-'Reinvigorating Redundant Industrial Places: A Challenge to Victoria' Architect Victoria, Summer 2015

-Urban renewal and adaptive reuse in industrial areas

-The legibility of industrial precincts in urban settings offers excellent opportunities for place making, regeneration, sustainability, mixed use and a tangible connection to the past.
-A heritage project can act as the catalyst for urban renewal and help to reinforce the natural grain and scale of the built form.
+'The best adaptive reuse does not dissociate the past but layers new uses and meanings on already valued places.'
+Helen Lardner 'Reinvigorating redundant industrial places: a challenge to Victoria' Architect Victoria, Summer 2015 Urban renewal and adaptive reuse in industrial areas The legibility of industrial precincts in urban settings offers excellent opportunities for place making, regeneration, sustainability, mixed use and a tangible connection to the past.
+A project in an industrial heritage environment can act as the catalyst for urban renewal and help to reinforce the natural grain and scale of the built form.
 It is a way to encourage distinctiveness in local areas.
 Adaptation of industrial places to a new use is often the only option for heritage fabric when it is no longer considered viable.
-Through good design, remnant industrial places can be reinvigorated, interiors retained and past equipment integrated.
+Through good design, remnant industrial places can be reinvigorated, interiors retained, and past equipment integrated.
 This may also include capturing the opportunities inherent in past infrastructure including rail trails, viaducts, mines, bridges or waterfront piers.